NO BLACKOUT MONDAY — FREE IT

 Do not redesign travel structures.

-The proposal works with the schedule already in place.
+No Blackout Monday works with the schedule already in place.

-Regional Visibility Creates Participation
+Regional Visibility Creates Local Interest

 When fans regularly see neighboring clubs, neighboring cities, and neighboring ballparks, they become more likely to attend games, travel to ballparks, follow storylines, and deepen their connection to baseball.

-Every ballpark has its own identity.
-Every city has its own traditions.
 Every baseball community has its own culture.

-Baseball should sell the full ballpark-area experience.
+Baseball should sell the full ballpark-area experience each week through sponsored local spotlights during inning breaks.

 Attendance Benefits

 The television audience is not separate from the stadium audience.
-The television audience is tomorrow's stadium audience.

 Revenue Philosophy